When the moon hits your eyes like a big pizza pie… that’s amore!

 The restaurant itself is very easy to get to.
 There’s a ramp to the right hand side of the building, wide open doors and lots of tables if you need to use a mobility device.
 It is located inside of another building, so the wait area is more of a shared space.

 Lighting is low key, and it’s noisy but not too loud.
 It’s also has two sections, so you can always asked to be moved it it’s too much.

 The restrooms are located in the waiting area, directly outside the entrance to the restaurant.
 There are three stalls, so it’s a tight turn if you need some space.
-There are large easily accessible restrooms directly across from the Town Square building, with lots of turning room.
+There are large easily accessible restrooms directly across from the Town Square building by the Guest Services with lots of turning room.
 Those are preferred if you don’t like tight corners in your mobility device.

 What’s Special There?

 It’s not character dining, but it is Lady and the Tramp themed.
 They also have a good selection of desserts- so that’s nice. (and you can peep my top gluten free sweets at Disney World if you’ve got a hankering for some treats.)

 View this post on Instagram